 International Stem Cell Corporation Announces Second Patient with Parkinson’s Disease Treated in Phase I Clinical Trial

 CARLSBAD, Calif., Dec.
-07, 2016 (GLOBE NEWSWIRE) — International Stem Cell Corporation (OTCQB:ISCO), a California-based clinical stage biotechnology company developing stem cell-based therapies and biomedical products, today announced the treatment of the second patient in the Australian trial for Parkinson’s Disease.
+07, 2016 — International Stem Cell Corporation (OTCQB:ISCO), a California-based clinical stage biotechnology company developing stem cell-based therapies and biomedical products, today announced the treatment of the second patient in the Australian trial for Parkinson’s Disease.
 The patient was injected with 30,000,000 ISC-hpNSC® cells and is currently recovering.